NFL DFS picks, Seahawks vs. Rams: Daily Fantasy lineup advice for 'Thursday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for Seattle vs. Los Angeles on 'Thursday Night Football'

 A divisional battle takes place on 'Thursday Night Football' as the Seattle Seahawks host the Los Angeles Rams at 8:15 p.m.
 ET.
-Davante Adams (knee/hamstring) missed practice on Monday and Tuesday.
+Davante Adams (knee/hamstring) missed practice on Monday, Tuesday and Wednesday, leaving him doubtful for tonight.
 With Jaxon Smith-Njigba and Puka Nacua ranking first and second, respectively, in receiving yards, NFL DFS stacks with their respective quarterbacks will be a popular daily Fantasy football strategy.
 However, Sam Darnold had four picks when these teams met in Week 11, while Matthew Stafford had just 130 passing yards.
 So, your NFL DFS strategy shouldn't bypass the ground games as both squads use multiple running backs.

 Potential NFL DFS picks out of the backfield include Kenneth Walker III, Zach Charbonnet, Kyren Williams and Blake Corum.
 It's all about getting the most value relative to cost when choosing options from the TNF DFS player pool.
 Before making any Rams vs. Seahawks DFS picks on sites like FanDuel or DraftKings for 'Thursday Night Football,' be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.